-This section of the website brings together a range of resources to help Fellows, Members and Trainees of the RCOG prepare for revalidation:
+This section of the website provides a range of information to help you get ready for revalidation:

-A checklist of everything you need to do to prepare for revalidation and ensure you meet the GMC requirements for revalidation in your first cycle.
-The checklist also links to further information about each of the elements of revalidation.
+- Getting ready for revalidation: a checklist of everything you need to do to prepare for revalidation and ensure you meet the GMC requirements for revalidation in your first cycle

-Information about the revalidation process for doctors in training.
+- Revalidation for trainees: information about the revalidation process for doctors in training

-Information about the revalidation process for SAS doctors.
+- Revalidation for SAS doctors: information about the revalidation process for SAS doctors

-Additional sources of information, including GMC and AoMRC advice and resources specific to Wales, Scotland and Northern Ireland.
+- Further resources: additional sources of information, including GMC and AoMRC advice and resources specific to Wales, Scotland and Northern Ireland

 If you can’t find the answer to your question in this area of the website, please: